jarikmarwede/Start-Menu-Helper/README.md

 ### :gear: Options
 #### Folders
-##### Flatten folders:
+##### Flatten folders whose names:
-This option specifies whether folders within the start menu should be deleted and their files moved to the normal start menu folder.
-You can specify folders that should not be flattened by clicking on the "Exceptions" button and entering their names.
+This option specifies whether folders within the start menu should be deleted and their files moved to the normal start menu folder if they match a word in the list or if they don't match any of the words in the list.
+You can edit the list by clicking on the "List" button.
+If you don't want to flatten any folders set the option to "contain one of the words in the list" and leave the list empty.

-Options: All, Only ones with one item in them, None
+Options: contain one of the words in the list, do not contain any of the words in the list
+##### Flatten folders only containing one item
+This option specifies whether folders with only one item in them should be flattened.
+You can specify folders that should not be flattened even if they only contain one item by clicking on the "Exception" button.

+Options: On, Off
 ##### Delete empty folders:
 This option specifies whether to delete folders that do not contain any files or other folders.